Automotive industry in Japan: Early years

 Transportation and mobilization in the early 1900s was largely monopolized by the Japanese Government's Ministry of Railways, and private automobile companies emerged to further modernize the transportation infrastructure.

 From 1925 until the beginning of World War II, Ford and GM had factories in the country and they dominated the Japanese market.
 The Ford Motor Company of Japan was established in 1925 and a production plant was set up in Yokohama.
 General Motors established operations in Osaka in 1927.
 Chrysler also came to Japan and set up Kyoritsu Motors.
 Between 1925 and 1936, the United States Big Three automakers' Japanese subsidiaries produced a total of 208,967 vehicles, compared to the domestic producers total of 12,127 vehicles.
 In 1936, the Japanese government passed the Automobile Manufacturing Industry Law, which was intended to promote the domestic auto industry and reduce foreign competition; ironically, this stopped the groundbreaking of an integrated Ford plant in Yokohama, modeled on Dagenham in England and intended to serve the Asian market, that would have established Japan as a major exporter.
 Instead by 1939, the foreign manufacturers had been forced out of Japan.
 Under the direction of the Imperial Japanese Government, the fledgling vehicle production efforts were redirected to heavy duty truck production due to the Second Sino-Japanese War and the Isuzu TX was the result of three Japanese companies combining efforts to manufacture a standardized, military grade heavy duty truck.

 During World War II, Toyota, Nissan, Isuzu and Kurogane built trucks and motorcycles for the Imperial Japanese Army, with Kurogane introducing the world's first mass-produced four-wheel-drive car, called the Kurogane Type 95 in 1936.
 For the first decade after World War II, auto production was limited, and until 1966 most production consisted of trucks (including three-wheeled vehicles).
 Thereafter passenger cars dominated the market.
 Japanese car designs also continued to imitate or be derived from European and American designs.
 Exports were very limited in the 1950s, adding up to only 3.1% of the total passenger car production of the decade.

 1960s to today

 In the 1960s Japanese manufacturers began to compete head-on in the domestic market, model for model.
 This was exemplified by the "CB-war" between the most popular compact sedans called the Toyota Corona and the Nissan Bluebird.
 While this initially led to benefits for consumers, before long R&D expenditures swelled and other companies offered competing compact sedans from Mazda, Subaru, Isuzu, Daihatsu and Mitsubishi.
 Towards the late 1980s and early 1990s Japanese automobile manufacturers had entered a stage of "Hyper-design" and "Hyper-equipment"; an arms race leading to less competitive products albeit produced in a highly efficient manner.

+Due to the density and slow traffic speeds, automatic transmissions gradually became the norm, with manual transmissions being reserved for sports cars and other specialty vehicles.
+In 1989, 69.1 perent of new passenger cars (excluding keis and imports) were equipped with automatic transmissions.
+By 1998, this proportion had climbed to 87.7 percent.